 Game plan: You can also use this recipe to bake savory muffins instead of bread—just use a standard 12-well muffin pan.
 Coat the wells with butter and bake the muffins at 350°F until a toothpick inserted into the center comes out clean, about 20 to 25 minutes.
 Let the muffins cool for 10 minutes, then remove them from the pan and finish cooling on a wire rack.

-9 tablespoons unsalted butter (1 stick plus 1 tablespoon), plus more for coating the pan
+- 9 tablespoons unsalted butter (1 stick plus 1 tablespoon), plus more for coating the pan

-3 cups medium-dice yellow onion (from about 2 medium onions)
+- 3 cups medium-dice yellow onion (from about 2 medium onions)

-1 1/2 teaspoons fine salt
+- 1 1/2 teaspoons fine salt

-Freshly ground black pepper
+- Freshly ground black pepper

-4 1/2 teaspoons poppy seeds
+- 4 1/2 teaspoons poppy seeds

-3 cups all-purpose flour
+- 3 cups all-purpose flour

 - 1 tablespoon baking powder

-1 cup whole milk
+- 1 cup whole milk

-1 large egg
+- 1 large egg